odlgroup/jos_wavelets/README.md

 ----
 IN-GOING ARRAYS ARE WRITTEN OVER

-All wavelet_transforms use the input array to stor intermediate results in the calculations.
+All wavelet_transforms use the input array to store intermediate results in the calculations.
 If you want to keep the input vector results you have to make your own copy of the input vector.

 The same holds for the in-going wavelet coefficient vector when running the inverse wavelet transforms.